LCLs Beyond Bounded Degrees: Introduction

 \subsection{Our Contributions in more Detail}

 A striking feature of locally checkable problems is that purely local constraints can enforce global structure.
-The combinatorial explosion introduced by unbounded degrees can easily lead to degenerate behaviour.
+The combinatorial explosion introduced by unbounded-degrees can easily lead to degenerate behavior.
 We demonstrate this with a simple, insightful construction.